hsehestedt/WIM-Tools/README.md

 Run the program locally, not from a network location.
 I have not tested the program or designed it to run from a network location.

 When operating on multiple editions of Windows in the same project (for example, Win 10 Pro, Home, Education editions, etc.), this program is designed to work with editions of the same version.
-For example, you do not want to mix version 20H2 and 21H1 in the same project.
+For example, you do not want to mix version 21H2 and 22H2 in the same project.
 In addition, you should only create ISO images where all Windows editions are of the same build number.

 No additional memory beyond the standard requirements for Windows is needed.

 We will need a minimum of three times the amount of space your largest project requires.
-For example, if you are woring a 10 GB Windows image, you will need
+For example, if you are working with a 10 GB Windows image, you will need

 - About 10 GB space to extract the image to your hard disk or SSD.
 - About 10 GB of temporary storage space to assemble your final project.